-Nationals from the European Economic Area (EEA) can travel to, and stay in, the UK more easily than people from non-European countries.
+Nationals from the European Economic Area (EEA) can travel to the UK more easily than people from non-European countries.
 The EEA consists of the member states of the EU, plus Iceland, Liechtenstein and Norway.
 As an EEA national (or if you are Swiss), you can enter the UK with either a valid passport or a national identity card issued by a EEA country.
 It must be valid for the whole of your stay.
 As an EEA/Swiss national, you do not need a visa to enter the UK.

 See EU page for information on the right to remain in the UK as an EU national.